Date of last update: April 27, 2020

 For your convenience, we provide links to the sites of third parties.
 However, we have no control over the content or operation of these sites, nor do we control the confidentiality or privacy practices of the site operators.
 The owners of these sites may install cookies or web beacons when you click ads or links to their websites.
 Any personal information you submit through such sites is governed by the privacy policies of the sites in question.
 It is therefore your responsibility to find out about their policies in order to protect information that concerns you.

-If you have any inquiries about this privacy code, contact Customer Relations Centre.
+If you have any inquiries about this privacy code, contact Client Complaint Management Centre.

 P.O.
 Box 7065, Station A